scivision/fortran-libs/README.md

 This is a mirror of [original MUMPS code](http://mumps.enseeiht.fr/), with build system enhancements to:

 * safely build MUMPS in parallel 10x+ faster than the Makefiles
-* allow easy reuse of MUMPS as a Meson subproject or CMake ExternalProject
+* allow easy reuse of MUMPS as a Meson subproject or CMake FetchContent

 There was one [patch](./openmp.patch) made to the MUMPS source code to use Fortran-standard preprocessing syntax.